 Does VPN speed depend on my ISP?

 Yes.
 Your base connection speed, routing, and congestion from your ISP influence VPN performance.
 A VPN can add overhead, but a well-optimized service minimizes this impact.
-Is vpn available in china: comprehensive guide to availability, legality, and top options for China in 2025
+Vpn exact location: how VPNs mask your real location, why it matters, and how to choose the best service in 2026

 What’s the best practice for testing on edge networks?